KateJohnson/9thInningOverUnder/README.md

 # 9thInningOverUnder

-Baseball simulation to predict 9th inning scores
+This is a quick simulation to predict 9th inning scores for my brother, Kyle Johnson.